RamblingCookieMonster/lisa-kitchen-demo/README.md

 * Make sure you have Ruby, VirtualBox*, and Vagrant
 * Make sure you have Bundler (`gem install bundler`)
 * Browse to this repo, and `bundle install`.
-This pulls down the dependencies listed in the Gemfile
+This pulls down the dependencies listed in the Gemfile.
+You might consider specifyig a path, e.g. `bundle install --path .vendor`
 * You're ready to go!

 `*`: But I use Hyper-V!
 No problem: